Promotion of Early Literacy

 To access the Facebook Page click here.

-Wexford CYPSC collaborated with Wexford County Council Public Library Service to organise "Parenting Today" - a series of free talks for parents and guardians.
-Talks took place in library branches throughout the county during 2018.
-A booklet containing information on the talks was published.
+Wexford CYPSC has collaborated with Wexford County Council Public Library Service to organise "Parenting Today" - a series of free talks for parents and guardians.
+The first series of talks took place in 2018 and a further series was rolled out in 2019.
+Each year the series has developed and expanded.
+For the first two years, talks were rolled out in Library branches only.
+In 2020, in response to needs identified by rural communities the talks were extended to a number of community venues.
+A booklet containing information on the talks has been printed and made publicly available each year.
 To view the 2018 booklet, please click here.
-The 2019 series of Parenting Today was formally launched on Thursday February 28th in Wexford Library.
 To view the 2019 booklet, click here.

 "TEEN Talks" Youth Participation Events